How do I become an AWA Volunteer?

 There is truly something for everyone who wants to volunteer at AWA!
 Volunteers are always needed for our education, outreach and events, as well as administrative help.
 There are also opportunities caring for our animals and becoming involved in our foster program.

 How often do I need to volunteer?

-You may choose to volunteer as little or as often as you’d like.
 If you do not volunteer within 90 days of orientation or you are inactive for 1 year, you will no longer be in our volunteer database.
 If this happens, you will have to re-submit the application, attend orientation and begin training.

 What if I only want to do specific volunteer work? (ex. only dogs, etc.)